drkmsmithjr/LConnect/README.md

 ![alt text](https://github.com/drkmsmithjr/LConnect/blob/master/LawnConnect-CurrentSensor.png "Current Sensor")

 # Sofware
-Setup if straightforward.
+The software uses a python program to monitor the current through a SPI interface and the relays through simple GPIO pins.
+The simple python web server, (i.e. python -m CGIHTTPServer 8010) is used to service web requests.
+The client webpage uses javascript to monitor user inputs and output data from the monitor program.
+Communication between the web server and the main program is performed by datafiles.

+The setup is straighforward.
 Download the github software into the /home/pi directory.

 Edit and setup the crontab to automatically start the boot.sh script.
 ```